Mill House Caravan Park

 Corona Virus Information

-We are now closed until March we hope to fully re-open with some restrictions.
+We are now closed until April when we hope to re-open with some restrictions.

 PLEASE NOTE Wi-Fi NETWORK IS NOW - EnGenius1

-This page will be continually updated with information useful before, during and at the end of your stay - please scroll through and revisit
+This page will be updated prior to opening with current information useful before, during and at the end of your stay - please scroll through and revisit

 We're implementing systems to deliver the best service we can while working within given government guidelines to help protect our customers, our staff and ourselves.